nking/two-point-correlation/README.txt

 of the largest separations are what is used to characterize the background surface density and hence a critical surface density from that.
-(NOTE that when the N^2 approach of determing the distance between dataset pairs of points is used instead of a distance transform and when those are presented as surface density frequencies, one can clearly see that the distribution fits a generalized extreme value curve which would be expected when the separations are dominated by random placement, that is poisson distribution in x,y as expected for the background points.
-The peak of that GEV gives the critical density from which a critical separation is determined.
-Using the distance transform instead of complete pairwise calculations results in surface density frequences which are sparse biased samples of the GEV, but still provide the peak at lowest surface densities.);
+(NOTE that when the N^2 approach of determining the distance between dataset pairs of points is used instead of a distance transform the distribution fits a generalized extreme value curve which would be expected when the background points are randomly placed in x,y, that is a poisson distribution.
+The peak of that GEV (which is the distribution of the distance between points spatially) gives the critical density from which a critical separation is determined.
+Using the distance transform instead of all pairwise calculations results in surface density frequences which are sparse biased samples of the GEV trnsformed to surface densities, but still provide the peak at lowest surface densities.);

 Usage as an API: